umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md

 # Migrating Users to Umbraco Cloud

-In this guide we show you how you can migrate users from your on-premise site to Umbraco Cloud and Umbraco ID.
+In this guide, we show you how you can migrate users from your on-premises site to Umbraco Cloud and Umbraco ID.

 We will use SQL Server Management Studio to generate a script of the user tables in your SQL Database.